wo3kie/cxxDojo/README.md

 Implement an example of the visitor design pattern.

 From [Wikipedia](https://en.wikipedia.org/wiki/Visitor_pattern) the visitor design pattern is a way of separating an algorithm from an object structure on which it operates.

-**levenstein.cpp**
-Implement a Levenstein distance function.

-From [Wikipedia](https://en.wikipedia.org/wiki/Levenshtein_distance), the Levenstein distance is a string metric for measuring the difference between two sequences.
-Informally, the Levenshtein distance between two words is the minimum number of single-character edits (i.e. insertions, deletions or substitutions) required to change one word into the other.

 **xml/xml.cpp**
 Implement a program to parse an xml document.
 Can you use only boost for it?